 Note: Readers should note that sample portfolios included in this section are for demonstrative purposes only.
 This is not intended, nor should it be taken, as financial advice.

-“I would split it up based on function and what they [the investment assets] overall represent,” said Handschuh on building a portfolio.
-“Think bitcoin and Ethereum are very much infrastructure and large-scale payments… Then you obviously have stablecoins, which if you’re looking to keep an all-digital portfolio, having some of that stability there as a buffer, especially given the market these days, is prudent.”
+“I would split it up based on function and what they [the investment assets] overall represent.
+Think Bitcoin and Ethereum are very much infrastructure and large-scale payments… Then you obviously have stablecoins, which if you’re looking to keep an all-digital portfolio, having some of that stability there as a buffer, especially given the market these days, is prudent.”